Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-6-train-setting-across-europe.html.markdown

 With Covid-19, going on public transport is a health risk so it makes it difficult.
 But maybe staying at home is a good thing.
 It might not be for a year or two until people can feel that they can go off and explore the world again.

+> "Maybe staying at home is a good thing.
+It might not be for a year or two until people can feel that they can go off and explore the world again."

 Covid-19 has been interesting from a data analysis of emissions, which will have dropped by 4-7% this year, but in April it was more like 17%, which is a huge drop.
 The majority of that has come from a reduction in transport.
 So how do we take this decarbonisation and take it forward in a sustainable way?
 Obviously we can’t continue with the current situation but how are we going to build back better and how are we going to travel better?

 ### Flight Free UK: